ihreapotheken/IA-SDK-iOS/README.md

 # Usage
+1. **Set bundle identifier**
+You need to set your bundle identifier in the target’s Build Settings, as the API key is linked specifically to that identifier.

-1. **Import the required products**
+2. **Import the required products**
-First you need to import the modules that you will be using. `IACore` and `IAIntegrations` are mandatory, others are optional.
+Then you need to import the modules that you will be using. `IACore` and `IAIntegrations` are mandatory, others are optional.
 In this example we will be using product search from `IAOverTheCounter` and cart from `IAOrdering`.
 ```swift
 import IACore
 import IAIntegrations